-The International Agency for Research on Cancer (IARC) advises there are no links, many feel that further research is needed to better understand the potential link between the coumpound and cancer.
-And a number of studies consistently point to this being substantiated.
-[23, 24, 25]
+The International Agency for Research on Cancer (IARC) advises there are no links, many feel that further research is needed to better understand the potential link between the compound and cancer.
+And several studies consistently point to this being substantiated.
+23 24 25

 Food for thought.
 That’s all.

 5 Tips to Make Informed Choices with Sodium Sulfite

 When it comes to making choices with products containing this chemical, it pays to:

 - Always check the ingredient list for “sulfites” or “sodium sulfite” when purchasing packaged foods.
 Sulfites are commonly used as a preservative in dried fruits, wine, and processed foods.

 - Pro tip: download the Yuka app and scan the barcode of the item you are considering buying for a quick summary of potential risks and identifying smarter and healthier choices.

 - If you’re unsure about whether a dish contains sulfites, ask the server or chef.
 Many restaurants use sulfites in their kitchen, so it’s always a good idea to ask.

 - Opt for fresh foods